MLB Midseason Position Power Rankings: B/R's Top 30 First Basemen

 Yonder Alonso was a legitimate non-tender candidate this past offseason after hitting .253 with a .683 OPS and just seven home runs in 532 plate appearances for the Oakland Athletics last season.

-Instead, the A's decided to bring him back in his final year of arbitration for $4 million and he's rewarded their faith with a breakout performance.
+Instead, the A's decided to bring him back in his final year of arbitration for $4 million, and he's rewarded their faith with a breakout performance.

-He's already set a new career-high with 17 home runs and a sharp spike in his flyball rate (33.3 to 50.0 percent) is to thank, as he's bought into a new approach at the plate.
+He's already set a new career-high with 17 home runs, and a sharp spike in his flyball rate (33.3 to 50.0 percent) is to thank, as he's bought into a new approach at the plate.

 Whether the A's flip him at the deadline or try to come to terms on an extension that makes sense for both sides, his stock is up as much as any player in the league this season.